Table of Contents

-Pantone has successfully become the universal language of color as it has successfully named almost all the different tones of color.
-This language is used on a nearly global basis today.
+Pantone has successfully become the universal language of color as it has successfully named almost all the different tones.

 What Exactly is Pantone?

-The PMS is a standardized color matching system that ensures accuracy according to a specific type of color and is coded through a numbering system, also known as Pantone.
+The PMS is a standardized color matching system that ensures accuracy according to a specific type of color and is coded through a numbering system, also known as Pantone numbers.

 Although PMS is most popularly associated with the printing industry, it is also heavily used in the manufacturing of plastics, clothes, fabrics, and paint.

 The system is widely adopted primarily because of its highly accurate color identification, quality control, and meticulous design specification.

 The Different Palettes

-PMS has a number of different color palettes:
+PMS has a number of different color palettes including:

 - Pantone Solid palette